 Board games are back!
-They have become surprisingly trendy with our screen-obsessed teens and young adults and they make a great college care package or holiday gift.
+They have become surprisingly trendy with our screen-obsessed teens and young adults and they make a great college care package or birthday gift.
 Playing board games is a perfect bonding activity and will provide your teen with a reprieve from their schoolwork and from a computer screen.

 Game playing will also exercise their brains and teach them to compete and collaborate but, most of all, playing games is just plain old fun.
 We gathered the best board games because family game night is a great activity to span all age groups, including younger children, with any number of players.